pixelflinger/lanczos-2d/README.md

 ![reconstruction](art/reconstruction.svg)\
-_Reconstruction of an improperly band-limited image, using a truncated ideal sinc filter, yields to anisotropic ringing artifacts_
+_Reconstruction of an improperly band-limited image, using a truncated ideal sinc filter, yields to anisotropic ringing artifacts._

 ## Recap